jbaudanza/instagram-incognito/README.md

 If you block seen notifications, then you can view Instagram stories without showing up in the poster's "seen list.

-If you block likes, it will prevent you from accidently liking an Instagram post.
+If you block likes, it will prevent you from accidentally liking an Instagram post.

 You can choose to unblock either of these events from the extension settings.